Additional Resources and information

 Please note: I do not accept voluntary surrenders, and resources are limited to assisting other licensed shelters, wildlife authorities, and animal control officers in the transfer and placement of animals seized in cruelty, neglect, illegal possession, and abandonment cases.

-If you have a pet you simply feel you can no longer care for, I encourage you to seek other options such as:
+If you have a pet you simply feel you can no longer care for, please seek these other options:

 - Consider getting assistance to KEEP your pet.
 Most reptiles will thrive with very little hands-on interaction so long as their habitat and dietary needs are being met.
 There are many ways you can reduce the time required and costs involved in caring for your pet reptile without having to find him a new home.
 I would be happy to offer a consultation to make the care of your pet as stress-free as possible.
 This can improve the quality of life for your pet, and for you without having to subject an animal to the stress and worry involved in rehoming.